JayWu0512/SQL-Practice-Lab/README.md

 First time here?
 Follow [Supabase setup](SUPABASE_SETUP_README.md) to create a database and import the data.

-To host one shared, read-only course database on Vercel, follow [Vercel deployment](VERCEL_DEPLOYMENT.md).

 ## Course website

 Use the hosted [SQL Practice Lab](https://sql-practice-lab-ids706.vercel.app/) to work through the lessons and run read-only SQL against the course database.
 The shared database-query feature will be available through mid-October.